wp-plugins/iflychat/readme.txt

 * **SSL Support**: We provide automatic encryption for SSL based sites.

 * **Single Sign-on**: No separate login to chat.
 If a user is logged-in to your website, then chat automatically logs him/her in.

+* **Translation**: All strings in the chat plugin are translatable.

+* **Chat Logging**: Retrieve logs of your chat rooms using our custom [shortcode](https://iflychat.com/blog/2014/02/view-chat-room-logs-wordpress-using-shortcode).

 * Multiple chat rooms

 * Provides a sleek chat bar at bottom right of the browser

 * Selectable list of Online Users (Once you choose a particular user to chat with, it creates a new tab adjacent to the chat bar along with an attached pop-up chat window)

 * Chat rooms can be embedded into the page instead of pop-up

 * Chat works on tablets and mobile devices

 * Supports chat for anonymous users
-* Provides chat logging and message inbox functionality

 * Renders Image and Youtube URLs inline.

 * Supports smileys (detects them automatically in chat messages)

 * Chat history is retained in between page loads

 * Provides notification sound when a new chat message is received

 * Notifies user by blinking browser title bar and chat popup when a new chat message is received
-* Supports translation

 ####BuddyPress Integration####